jareddlc/jinx/README.md

 # jinx
-Deploy and manage docker containers
+Proxy and deploy docker containers

 See [plugin](https://github.com/gut-hub/gut-jinx) for usage